nft-fun/generate-bitbirds/README.md

 PIP - an installation mechanism for python assets.

-IIRC I needed to use some special command with python 3 to use pip as an installation mechanism for the following things- perhaps 'pip3 install ...' rather than 'pip install ...' seen in a lot of documentation?
+IIRC I needed to use some special command with python 3 to use pip as an installation mechanism for the items below- perhaps 'pip3 install ...' rather than 'pip install ...' seen in a lot of documentation?

 Pillow - asset to generate images - installed with pip